paramakk/K-A-M-K-K-backend/README.md

 This [Spring Boot](http://projects.spring.io/spring-boot/) application will help in your studies.
 This is the backend side of a card learning project.
-We are using database ( PostgreSQL ) for saving your cards, card groups and of course you scores.
-That mean you can studying anytime and anywhere you want.
+We are using database ( PostgreSQL ) for saving your cards, card groups and of course your scores.
+That means you can study anytime and anywhere you want.

 If you want the best user experience use this application with our [Frontend](https://github.com/paramakk/K-A-M-K-K-frontend).